Diane Jane Holman MBACP (Accred)

-I have worked for many years in private practice and within counselling organisations and charities in and around Sussex and Surrey.
-My work and past training has covered different approaches, which has covered short term and long term one to one counselling including EAP's and CBT.
+I have worked for many years in private practice, including counselling organisations and charities in and around Sussex and Surrey.
+My work and past training has covered different approaches - short term and long term one to one counselling, including EAP's and CBT.
 I have delivered training programmes to various organisations and successfully run group sessions too.

-Since 2001 - 2011, I worked as a senior assessor, EAP counsellor and Counsellor at Horsham/Crawley based counselling organistation
+Since 1999 - 2011, I worked as a senior assessor, EAP counsellor and Counsellor at Horsham/Crawley based counselling organisation

 From 2011 - April 2014, I worked as a senior assessor, EAP counsellor and SARC approved therapist at Dialogue Sussex Central YMCA